Starignus/RPIGPIO/Session1/Raspbian_Linux.md

 ```
 **Note:** To execute any Linux command as root user, the *sudo* command presides the Linux command.

-* The terminal will show a menu which can be navigated with the arrows on your keyboard and accept options with enter.
+* The terminal will show a menu which can be navigated with the arrows on your keyboard and accept options with Enter.

 <p align="center">
 <img src="raspi_config.png" alt="screen" width="600">
 </p>

-* Then we set up the keyboard to prevent any problem when changing the password, therefore we access the option: __Internationalisation Options --> Change the Keyboard Layout__.
+* Then we set up the keyboard to prevent any problem when changing the password.
+Therefore we access the option: __Internationalisation Options --> Change the Keyboard Layout__.
 Then we choose generic 105 key, and then the UK.
-* Also we have option to change the timezone from this menu.
+* Also we have the option to change the timezone from this menu.

 <p align="center">
 <img src="Internationalisation.png" alt="screen" width="600">